rkoeninger/ShenScript/docs/interop.rst

    :param any x: A tree of Shen lists or any other value.
    :returns:     A tree of JavaScript arrays or whatever was passed in.

-.. function:: toList(x)
+.. function:: toList(x, [tail = null])

    Builds a Shen list from a JavaScript array.
 Elements are not transformed. :js:`x` is passed through if not a JavaScript array.

    Aliased as :js:`r` for brevity in generated code.

    :param any x:    A JavaScript array or any other value.
+   :param any tail: Optional tail value for the final :js:`Cons` cell, instead of :js:`null`.
+Ignored if :js:`x` is not an array.
    :returns:        A Shen list or whatever was passed in.

 .. function:: toListTree(x)